dovecot/core/INSTALL.md

 ```

 is enough.
 This installs Dovecot under /usr/local.
+When building from git, you need to run `./autogen.sh` first.

 If you have installed some libraries into locations which require special include or library paths, you can give them in CPPFLAGS and LDFLAGS environment variables.
 For example: